UB-Mannheim/vMaBookShelf/INSTALL.md

 ### After download:

-- Rename config/booklist.ini_tmpl to config/booklist.ini
+- Rename bookshelf-server/config/booklist.ini_tmpl to bookshelf-server/config/booklist.ini
   and adapt the configuration to your needs.
-See config/readme.md for details.
+See bookshelf-server/config/readme.md for details.
-- Rename template/buecherregal_header.tmpl_sample to
+- Rename bookshelf-server/template/buecherregal_header.tmpl_sample to
-         template/buecherregal_header.tmpl
+         bookshelf-server/template/buecherregal_header.tmpl
   and adapt the example to your normal webpage header
-- Rename proxy/ds/config.php_tmpl to
+- Rename proxy-server/ds/config.php_tmpl to
-         externer_server/ds/config.php
+         proxy-server/ds/config.php
   and adapt the example to your needs
+- Rename bookshelf-server/RufeExterneURL.config.php_tmpl to
+         bookshelf-server/RufeExterneURL.config.php
+  and adapt the example to your needs

+- for QR codes is a proxy-script needed which redirects to primo, you can use this script on another server or install on the same server.
+  You must configure the URL to the proxy script, which is encoded in the QR code.
+  In bookshelf-server/config/booklist.ini,
+  [URL] section,
+  specify variable qr_base,
+  see the example in this file.

 ### Java

-a local Version of java is needed to minimize the js and css files. see html/js/ErzeugeMiniVersion.cmd there you have to insert the path into the variable "javaprog"
+a local Version of java is needed to minimize the js and css files.
+See
+  * bookshelf-server/html/js/ErzeugeMiniVersion.sh_sample (for Linux)
+  * bookshelf-server/html/js/ErzeugeMiniVersion.cmd_sample (for Windows)

+there you have to insert the path into the variable "javaprog"

 apt-get install openjdk-7-jdk